jayantverma2809/jayantverma2809/README.md

-### <div align="center">I'm Jayant Verma, a Full-time data scientist📈🖥️with a passion for Problem-Solving and a Proven Track Record in Data Analysis & Machine Learning end-to-end Projects.</div>
+### <div align="center">Data Scientist📈🖥️with a passion for Problem-Solving and a Proven Track Record in Data Analysis & Machine Learning end-to-end Projects.</div>

 - 🔭 I’m currently working on [-](-)